 Mission Community Newsletter

-Our police personnel and community are working assertively to improve our quality of life here in the Mission Area.
-As of 5/18/2013, we have had 5 homicides, 17 rapes, 108 robberies, and 126 aggravated assaults.
-This is a 17% decrease in total violent crime compared to last year-to-date statistics.
-In the category of property crimes during the same time period, we had 281 burglaries, 324 grand theft autos, 574 burglary/theft from motor vehicles and 417 personal/other thefts; representing a five percent increase in total property crime compared to last year-to-date statistics.
-Our goals are challenging with opportunities to better our community; with your continuing support, we will achieve our goals.
+Here is a look at our 2014 Year-to-Date crime statistics: 5 homicides, 18 rapes, 125 robberies, and 141 aggravated assaults.
+This is a 1.4% decrease in total violent crime compared to last year’s year-to-date statistics.
+In the category of property crimes, we had 243 burglaries, 352 grand theft autos, 565 burglary/theft from motor vehicles and 585 personal/other thefts; representing a 2.9% decrease in total property crime compared to last year’s year-to-date statistics.
+Our goals are challenging with opportunities to better our community; with your continuing support we will achieve our goals.

 Mission Community Police Station

 Basic Car 19A1 Sylmar (West of Glenoaks Blvd.)